johnny49r/watt-iz/README.md

 The microphone is mounted directly to the PCB and provides quality audio for recording or speech transcription.

 ### NEOPIXEL Status LED
-A NEOPIXEL WS2812B provides a full 24 bit color spectrum.
+A WS2812B multicolor status LED provides a full 24 bit color spectrum and variable intensity.

 ## MIT License
 The software examples are free for use, modification, and distribution.
-See the LICENSE.MD for details.
+See the LICENSE file for details.
+For commercial use I only request an acknowledgement of the source.
+John F Hoeppner, Watt-IZ, Abbycus 2025.